 Initially, within development of the activity concentration model, the "autofit" function was used to develop the range and sill, which is not considered a formal variogram analysis.
 The resulting autofit variograms are presented in Figure E-5.
-As can be seen from the variograms, the resulting ranges from autofit are significantly higher than the MIK model, since the autofit function is incorporating values at longer distances where the variance decreases.
-For this reason, the sill is within a large scatter of data resulting from the highly variable nature of the measured activity concentrations (ranging from less than 100 to greater than 1,000,000 pCi/g).
+As can be seen from the variograms, the resulting ranges from autofit are significantly higher than the IK\ model, since the autofit function is incorporating values at longer distances where the variance decreases.
+For this reason, the sill is within a large scatter of data resulting from the highly variable nature of the measured activity concentrations (ranging from < 100 to > 1,000,000 pCi/g).